mulesoft-consulting/HowTo-Series-Examples/devops-maven-howto_1.0.0/devops-howto_1.0.0/README.md

-#Build SOAP web service over a mysql DB lookup
+#Using Maven to automate build of existing Studio projects
 #
-This example illustrates how to define a SOAP based webservice on top of a database lookup operation.
-It is complementary to a developer blog series that gives step by step instructions to build out this example.
+This example illustrates how to use Maven to automate build of existing Studio projects It is complementary to a developer [blog](http://blogs.mulesoft.com/dev/howto/maven/)series that gives step by step instructions to build out this example.